keptn/tutorials/site/tutorials/keptn-in-a-box.md

 Log in to your Dynatrace tenant and go to **Settings > Integration > Dynatrace API**.
 Then, create anew API token with the following permissions
 - Access problem and event feed, metrics and topology
 - Access logs
-- Configure maintenance windows
 - Read configuration
 - Write configuration
 - Capture request data
-- Real user monitoring JavaScript tag managemen
+- Real user monitoring JavaScript tag management

 Take a look at this screenshot to double check the right token permissions for you.
 ![Dynatrace API Token](./assets/dt_api_token.png)